-Off-campus employment authorization such as CPT, OPT, or AT is only available to students that have completed at least one full academic year (two consecutive semesters) of their program of study.
-See the tabs below for more information about off-campus employment.
+Off-campus employment authorization such as CPT, OPT, or AT is only available to students that have completed at least one full academic year (two consecutive semesters) of their program of study at SEU.

 Curricular Practical Training (CPT) is employment which is an integral part of an established curriculum, including but not limited to internships or practicum courses that require employment.
 Students must be full-time enrolled for two consecutive semesters before they are eligible to apply for CPT.
-See your GEO advisor at least one month before you begin your internship.
+Please note that if you engage in more that 12 months of full-time CPT, you will ineligible for OPT.
+Part-time CPT, however, does not affect your eligibility for OPT.
+See your GEO advisor at least one month before you would like to being your internship.

 Optional Practical Training (OPT) is one type of work permission available to eligible F-1 students.
-It allows you to be employed in a job related to your major for up to 12 months at each education level – Bachelor's, Master's, and PhD –before graduation (Pre-completion OPT), after graduation (post-completion OPT), or a combination thereof.
+It allows you to be employed in a job related to your major for up to 12 months at each education level – Bachelor's, Master's, and PhD –before graduation (pre-completion OPT), after graduation (post-completion OPT), or a combination thereof.
 Complex rules and guidelines dictate your eligbibiliy for OPT.
-Carefully review the information presented here, then contact your GEO immigration advisor at least 3-4 months before the desired start-date of your employment.
+Carefully review this information and then contact your GEO International Student Advisor at least 3-4 months before the desired start-date of your employment.

 Types of OPT:

 Previous work impacts your eligibility for OPT in the following ways:

 For more information about the application process, including timeline and a list of required documents, please download the forms below.